-This past Thursday we spent the entire day listening to the latest research on brain health as it relates to mood, metabolism and cognition, hosted by the Institute of Natural Resources.
+Impressive research on brain health as it relates to mood, metabolism and cognition is growing by the day.

 It’s such an important topic and one that is relevant to literally everyone, whether you have a loved one struggling with memory decline or you are looking to prevent memory loss yourself.

-The big takeaway is this: Research is very strong that lifestyle habits can play a huge preventative role in cognitive health or decline.
+The big takeaway is this: Studies reveal that lifestyle habits can play a huge preventative role in cognitive health or decline.

 For starters, it’s probably no surprise that our Western Diet (WD), heavy in fried, processed, and sugary foods, has been associated with an increased risk of cognitive impairment and dementia.
 We know these types of inflammatory foods cause damage to the heart and arteries, so it makes sense that it would also affect the capillaries in the brain as well, and that is exactly what the studies are revealing.